 In the second section, I really liked chapter 11.
 Firstly, they a concerted effort to encourage single people and families to support each other more.
 Secondly, they also focus on the Biblical mandate to care for the widows and orphans(the reason the church first created deacons).
 Thirdly, they also talk about sheltering people.
 Helping out people who are in need of a place to stay.
 Fourthly, they include welcoming immigrants, but aren’t quite willing to state, legal or otherwise.

-The biggest drawback with the book is that it doesn’t really address the question posed in Luke 10:29, “Who is My neighbour?”
+The biggest drawback with The Simplest Way is that it doesn’t really address the question posed in Luke 10:29, “Who is My neighbour?”
 While the authors make the connection between hospitality and hospital, they don’t take the next step and make the connection between hospes(guest), and hostis(enemy), both of which have the same root.
 It is our treatment and welcome for our enemies that separates Christian Hospitality from other forms.

 The book also feels programmatic, which in the long run never really works.
 They describe hospitality as a “secret weapon,” and I don’t think that using an idea like hospitality as a weapon is a good idea. when we do that we turn everybody into enemies,